Infectious Diseases Screening Tests in Late Bookers (357)

 • Ensure tests are recorded on the maternity electronic record.

-• Mark the sample as URGENT and telephone the West of Scotland Specialist Virology Centre to let them know it is in the system.
-(0141 201 8722).
-Alternatively, email west.ssvc2@nhs.scot.
-State that the patient is a late booker, provide the lab with a contact phone number and state if you are want to receive the result on Clinical Portal or by phone.
+• Mark the sample as URGENT and email the West of Scotland Specialist Virology Centre to let them know it is in the system on west.ssvc2@nhs.scot.
+State that the patient is a late booker.

 • Send the sample to the virus lab, via normal routine processes.